December 27th 2016 – By: William Larsen – Civilians News – “News For All Views” – “The Future Of High School Education” –

 I think the American Education System is failing…..

-Music is declining in quality, food is declining in quality and wages are also declining, when compared to increased cost of living.
+Music and food are declining in quality, meanwhile wages are also declining, when put in contrast to cost of living.

-I blame these things on the American Education System, at the high school and college level.
+I personally blame this circumstance on the American Education System, both at the high school and college level.

-As a 30 year old, college graduate, I didn’t expect to have to wait until I was 31 to start a career….
-I really didn’t.
-But that’s exactly what has been happening in my life, post college graduation.
+As a 30 year old college graduate, I didn’t expect to wait until I was 31 years old to start a career…..
+However, that’s exactly what has been happening, post college graduation.

-However, through this circumstance I’m led to wonder, “what is the future of high school/college education today?”
-After a long and rather expensive, self financed education, I still struggle to get a decent job, even with 1 year of law school under my belt.
-Is this a sign of my own impotence in the job market?
-Or at what point is this circumstance a reflection of the institution, as opposed to the individual?
+Throughout this circumstance I’m led to wonder, “what is the future of high school and college education today?”
+After a long and rather expensive, self financed education, I still struggle to get a decent job.
+In fact, I struggle everyday seeking consistent and long term employment, even after putting 1 year of law school on my resume.
+So is this a sign of my own impotence in the job market?
+Or at what point is my circumstance a reflection of the institution, as opposed to the individual?
 Should I blame myself forever?

 What more can I do?
-What can I do to make this system better, as opposed to simply complaining?
-Well, I can offer a few solutions based on my experiences, as to how to fix “general education,” for those who come after me.
+What can I do to make “this system” better for those after me?
+What can I do, as opposed to simply complaining?
+Well, I can offer a few solutions based on my experiences, as to how to fix “general education,” for future generations….

 That being said; what can we change?
 What can my aging generation of 30 somethings, change over the next 20 years, to make the American Education System stronger?